NonaNoni1315/data-analyst-shikha/README.md

 ### *5. Methodology*

 #### Data Collection and Preparation
-- Raw academic datasets were ingested into *AWS S3* under the directory ro-raw-shikha.
+- Raw academic datasets were ingested into *AWS S3* under the raw directory ro-raw-shikha in structured format.
   <img width="468" alt="image" src="https://github.com/user-attachments/assets/2dbcbcb8-c45d-4a43-86e6-464b358a9e3f" />

 - *AWS DataBrew* was used for data profiling and cleansing, removing NULL values, duplicates, and ensuring consistency.
 Cleaned data was moved to ro-prf-shikha.